Bargain shopping in Panama on the longest pedestrian-only street in the world

-Shopping in Panama on the world’s longest pedestrian-only street offers bargains galore for those who enjoy shopping until they drop.
+Shopping on Panama’s longest pedestrian-only street.
+This street offers bargains galore for those who enjoy shopping until they drop.
 Prices can be 20% to 30% below the already-low prices in other Panamanian stores.

 London has its Petticoat Lane, Dublin has its Grafton Street, but shopping in Panama means the mother of all shopping streets: La Central.
 It may be two miles long.
 I gave up after a mile.

 La Central is the place for cheap shopping in Panama.
 It is near the waterfront in the San Miguel district of Panama City.
-It opens at 10 in the morning and closes at 10 at night – but San Miguel is a poor district and I was advised not to shop there after dark.
+It opens at 10 in the morning and closes at 10 at night - but San Miguel is a poor district and I was advised not to shop there after dark.
 However, there was a strong police presence when I was there during the day.
-Just keep your eyes open for pickpockets, don’t flash cash, and use all the commonsense precautions you should take shopping in Panama or in any busy place anywhere in the world.
+Just keep your eyes open for pickpockets, don’t flash cash, and use all the commonsense precautions you would take in any busy place anywhere in the world.

 Two stores really caught my eye.
 One sold an enormous selection of silk plants, including a 10-foot high imitation palm tree.
 One aisle had hanging vines; another had just leaves, another a huge selection of flowers.
 Home design heaven?
 Let me put it this way: Martha Stewart would love it.
 Perhaps she should come shopping in Panama.
 This store had the biggest selection of silk plants I have seen anywhere – Hong Kong’s Kowloon district included.